Itozee/itozee/README.md

 <br>

 Hi, I'm Emmanuel Itodo.
-I have experience working as an auditor for Bakertilly mostly in International regulatory compliance .
+I have experience working as an auditor for Bakertilly specializing in International regulatory compliance .
 I am a problem solving enthusiast and this brought me into the data world.
 Exploring data warehousing ETL has taught me the value of leveraging historical and industry-related data for effective decision-making.
 Proficiency with tools like MySQL Workbench and PowerBI has equipped me with practical skills.
 Beside's data stuff, I enjoying playing football and watching Chelsea.

 <br>